redkite-labs/redkitecms-docs/book/blocks-management.rst

 .. image:: //bundles/alphalemonwebsite/media/manual/img-5.jpg

-Here you can see the editor for a Twitter Boostrap button.
+Here you can see the editor for a Twitter Bootstrap button.

 The block you are editing changes to blue but the blocks menu remains active, so you can always change the editor just clicking another block.